Kevin O'Flanagan: Soccer international

 When O'Flanagan began his international soccer career in 1937 there were, in effect, two Ireland teams, chosen by two rival associations.
 Both associations, the Northern Ireland – based IFA and the Irish Free State – based FAI claimed jurisdiction over the whole of Ireland and selected players from the whole island.
 As a result, several notable Irish players from this era, including O'Flanagan, played for both teams.

 Between 1937 and 1947 O'Flanagan made 10 appearances and scored 3 goals for the FAI XI.
-He won 7 of these caps while playing for Bohemian and made his international debut against Norway on 7 November 1937, in a qualifier for the 1938 FIFA World Cup.
+He won 7 of these caps while playing for Bohemians and made his international debut against Norway on 7 November 1937, in a qualifier for the 1938 FIFA World Cup.
 O'Flanagan scored in the 3–3 draw.
 His teammates on the day included fellow debutant, Johnny Carey and Jimmy Dunne.
 The highlight of his international career came when he scored twice in a 2–2 away draw against Hungary on 18 May 1939.
 With Hungary 1–0 up at half-time, O'Flanagan turned the game around with two magnificent goals in the 52nd and 77th minutes.
 He scored the first with his left foot from twenty five yards and the second with his right foot from a similar distance.
 Only a very late goal denied the FAI XI victory.

 In 1939 O'Flanagan also played twice for the League of Ireland XI, helping them to 2–1 victories against an Irish League XI and a Scottish League XI.
 He won his last three caps for the FAI XI while at Arsenal.
 These included the game against England on 30 September 1946 when his teammates included his brother, Mick O'Flanagan.
 He made his final appearance for the FAI XI on 4 May 1947 in 2–0 defeat against Portugal.
 In 1946, while at Arsenal, O'Flanagan also played in two Victory internationals for the IFA XI.
 On 2 February at Windsor Park he played for the IFA XI in a 3–2 defeat to Scotland.
 Then on 4 May he helped the IFA XI defeat Wales 1–0 at Ninian Park.